 Your boundaries are not for keeping others on the outside, but for protecting your peace on the inside.Deanna Talwalkar

 When I was younger, I used to think that inner peace is entirely an inner quality.
 Something you feel on the inside despite what happens in the outside world.
-This might be true, but now I believe that inner peace is something that can’t be achieve unless you set proper boundaries.
-And these boundaries can be both, internal and/or external.
+This might be true, but now I believe that inner peace is something that can’t be achieved unless you set proper boundaries.
+And these boundaries can be both internal and/or external.